-Did you know plastics are made from petroleum products?
-Or, that single use food plastics aren’t the only plastic problem we are facing?
+Did you know that plastics are made from petroleum products?
+Or that single-use food plastics aren’t the only plastic problem we are facing?
 Hundreds of household products are sold in plastics.
 From makeup and beauty supply products, to household cleaning supplies and food storage – our homes are being overrun by plastic.
 By bringing awareness to the plastic epidemic, we can help reduce the amount of plastic pollution created.

 Plastics are made from what?